 |Stage and production environment set (1:1)||0 or 1|

 Two types of programs are initially available for AEM as a Cloud Service:

 AEM Cloud Assets Service

 Both of these allow access to a number of features and functionalities.
-The author tier will contain all Sites and Assets functionality for all programs, but the Assets programs will not have a publish tier by default.
+The author tier will contain all Sites and Assets functionality for all programs, but the Assets programs will not have a publish tier, nor a preview tier, by default.

 There are various main components of this new architecture: